Get powerful online privacy

 A Virtual Private Network (VPN) can help mitigate these risks.
 By encrypting your internet traffic, a VPN creates a secure tunnel between your device and the internet, making it much harder for hackers to steal your data, even on public Wi-Fi.

-With Norton Secure VPN, you can get the security and freedom of a private internet connection, even on public Wi-Fi.
+With Norton VPN, you can get the security and freedom of a private internet connection, even on public Wi-Fi.
 This allows you to browse with peace of mind, knowing your sensitive information and browsing activity are more protected with bank-grade encryption.

 3. Check your computer’s date and time